airbr/morganwebdev.org/content/about/index.md

 I worked at the start-up EasyRx based out of Atlanta, GA for 4+ years focusing on the web for that company.
 Since December 2021, I have worked at WompMobile focusing on the web also.

 I enjoy art, reading and a little bit of dark European/[New Zealand](https://www.nomdstore.com/us/) style fashion particularly from Dunedin.
 I wear a lot of black and drink a lot of coffee.

-My development philosophy influenced by continuous improvement.
-At the very least I see a need for continuous improvement in everything I do!
+My development philosophy is influenced by [continuous improvement](https://en.wikipedia.org/wiki/Kaizen).

 ---